zapproject/feb_oracle_hackathon/README.md

 Criteria:
-Submissions will be presented at close of hackathon.
+Submissions will each be presented briefly at close of hackathon.

     Functionality
+    Mechanisms for data integrity(SSL,multiple sources, multiple signatures) Concept presentation
+    Security
+    Ingenuity

 Stage 2:
 Deploy contract to rinkeby testnet and attempt to improve the integrity of your team’s oracle, for example, gathering data from multiple sources, providing SSL functionality, etc.